OpenNebula/docs/source/open_cluster_deployment/storage_setup/nas_ds.rst

 OpenNebula Configuration
 ================================================================================
-Once the Host and Front-end storage is setup, the OpenNebula configuration comprises the creation of an Image and System Datastores.
+Once Host and Front-end storage have been is set up, the OpenNebula configuration comprises the creation of an Image and System Datastores.

 Create System Datastore
 --------------------------------------------------------------------------------